CaOaC/Processivity/README.md

 # Processivity

-Here we provide the codes for the manuscript "Theory of Chromosome Structural Dynamics by Processive Loop Extrusion".
-The provided files contain the codes that were developed based on the processive grappling motor model to study chromatin jets and mitotic chromosome folding.
+The processivity model for simulate chromosome jet and mitotic chromosome folding

 ## ✨ Features

 - Simulates the processive grappling motor
 - Supports chromatin jets and mitotic chromosome folding